elixir-cldr/cldr/guides/2_config.md

  * `data_dir`: indicates where downloaded locale files will be stored.
 The default is `:code.priv_dir(:ex_cldr)`.

- * `precompiler_number_formats`: provides a means to have user-defined format strings precompiled at application compile time.
+ * `precompile_number_formats`: provides a means to have user-defined format strings precompiled at application compile time.
 This has a performance benefit since precompiled formats execute approximately twice as fast as formats that are not precompiled.

+ * `precompile_transliterations`: defines those transliterations between the digits of two different number systems that will be precompiled.
+The is a list of 2-tuples where each tuple is of the form `{from_number_system, to_number_system}` where each number system is expressed as an atom.
+The available  number systems is returned by `Cldr.Number.System.systems_with_digits/0`.
+The default is the empty list `[]`.